You are currently signed in as .

 The most recent term used to describe the interrelationship between alternative and conventional medicine is integrative medicine.
 In integrative medicine, the focus is on the needs of the individual patient.
 No preference is given to conventional or alternative approaches.
 Both are used as indicated by the patient's condition.

-Whether they called it alternative, complementary, or integrative, patients and health care providers are turning in increasing numbers to these health care approaches.
+Whether it's called alternative, complementary, or integrative, patients and health care providers are turning in increasing numbers to these health care approaches.
 Health care providers want to help people get well, and people who are ill want to get better, so the health care crisis is, indeed, a crisis for both health care providers and for individuals.
 Alternative systems address many of the issues of the health care crisis.

 Some people have lost confidence in modern medicine because it is not always effective in addressing many chronic diseases.
 Many alternative systems excel in alleviating chronic pain and illness.